-8 Result Action Geographic scope Time frame Budget (€) Lead Comments 5.4.1: At least 50,000 a.
-Continue allocating at least 20,000 All Rolling 20,000 CPs Euros per year is Euros per year in the AEWA core disbursed to African budget for SGF in Africa countries for the b.
+Result Action Geographic scope Time frame Budget (€) Lead Comments 5.4.1: At least 50,000 a.
+Continue allocating at least 20,000 All Rolling 20,000 CPs Euros per year is EUR per year in the AEWA core disbursed to African budget for SGF in Africa countries for the b.
 Donor CPs provide voluntary Not applicable Rolling 30,000 Donor CPs implementation of contributions of at least 30,000 EUR a AEWA year for SGF in Africa

-Table 18: Results and actions for implementing target 5.5 of objective 5
+Table 16: Results and actions for implementing target 5.5 of objective 5

-Target 5.5: The rate of submission of National Reports is increased

-Result Action Geographic scope Time frame Budget (€) Lead Comments 5.5.1: All African a.
-Organise two national reporting All 2013-2014 75,000 per Secretariat CPs regularly submit training workshops for National workshop complete National Respondents and National Focal Points Reports -
+Target 5.5: The rate of submission of National Reports is increased Result Action Geographic scope Time frame Budget (€) Lead Comments 5.5.1: All African a.
+Organise two national reporting All 2013-2014 75,000 per Secretariat CPs regularly submit training workshops for National workshop complete National Respondents and National Focal Points Reports

-Table 19: Results and actions for implementing target 5.6 of objective 5
+Table 17: Results and actions for implementing target 5.6 of objective 5

-Target 5.6: Capacity of Target 5.6: Capacity of national staff to implement the Agreement is increased through proper training mechanisms Result Action Geographic scope Time frame Budget (€) Lead Comments 5.6.1: All AEWA a.
-Develop a training module on Not applicable 2012-2013 150,000 UNEP/AEWA and Link to CMS/AEWA joint National Focal Points AEWA implementation for staff of UNEP/CMS capacity building and Technical Focal national implementation authorities Secretariats (outsource activities Points have received part of the work) training on AEWA b.
-Organise two training workshops for All (workshops 2016-2017 100,000 UNEP/AEWA and Assess feasibility of implementation National Focal Points and National TC may be sub- per UNEP/CMS organising workshops on Focal Points regional or workshop Secretariats (tutoring to geographical or linguistic language-based) be outsourced) basis
+Target 5.6: Capacity of national staff to implement the Agreement is increased through proper training mechanisms Result Action Geographic scope Time frame Budget (€) Lead Comments 5.6.1: All AEWA a.
+Develop a training module on Not applicable 2012-2013 150,000 AEWA and CMS Link to CMS/AEWA joint National Focal Points AEWA implementation for staff of Secretariats (outsource capacity building and Technical Focal national implementation authorities part of the work) activities Points have received b.
+Organise two training workshops for All (workshops 2016-2017 100,000 AEWA and CMS Assess feasibility of training on AEWA National Focal Points and National TC may be sub- per Secretariats (tutoring to organising workshops on implementation Focal Points regional or workshop be outsourced) geographical or linguistic language-based) basis

-Table 20: Results and actions for implementing target 5.7 of objective 5
+Table 18: Results and actions for implementing target 5.7 of objective 5